Ede1994/ms-reward-bot/README.md

 ## Usage
 1. Open Edge -> Bing.com in your browser (and make sure you are signed in to your Microsoft account).
 2. Click on the extension icon in your browser.
-3. The extension will automatically search random text 30 times on Bing.
+3. The extension will automatically search random text 35 times on Bing.

+### Enable MS Edge Developer Mode
+To enable developer mode in Microsoft Edge, you need to:
+- Open Microsoft Edge.
+- Click the More Options button (three dots) in upper right corner, and then select Extensions from the drop-down menu.
+- Turn on the Developer mode option at the bottom of the left panel.
+- After you toggle it on, you’ll see three buttons appear next to “Installed extensions”.

 ## License
 [MIT License](LICENSE)